shannellepalma/palmahtml/settingup_github.md

-# SETTING UP THE GITT
+# SETTING UP THE GIT

 1. Go to this link (https://code.visualstudio.com/)
 2. Download VS Code